Danse avec les stars season 12: Jury

 Chris Marques will return as the only remaining judge from previous seasons. as well as Paris Opera dancer François Alu.
 The third judge will be singer-songwriter and season 11 runner-up Bilal Hassani, replacing Jean Paul Gaultier, and the fourth judge will be Paris Opera ballet dancer Marie-Agnès Gillot replacing Denitsa Ikonomova.

 Dancers

 Denitsa Ikonomova, 4 Times winner & juror in The previous season, announced her withdrawal due to a busy schedule.
-Christian Millette, dancer since the third seasom and Maxime Dereymez, dancer since the first season and winner of the second season, Joël Luzolo and Coralie Licata, who debuted in the previous season also announced their departures.
+Christian Millette, dancer since the third season and Maxime Dereymez, dancer since the first season and winner of the second season, Joël Luzolo and Coralie Licata, who debuted in the previous season also announced their departures.

 Katrina Patchett, who was absent from the previous season announced her return for season 12 on July 31, 2022.

 Marie Denigot who was absent from the previous two seasons announced on August 4, 2022.
 She was originally planning to return, but ultimately did not because her partner canceled his participation.
 Frankie Muniz, a comedian who played Malcolm in Malcolm in the Middle and finalist of the twenty-fifth season of the American version in 2017, departed from the series due to health-related problems.